davidgasquez/handbook/Decentralization.md

 - Smart contracts can be defined as code that's replicated and executed on all the blockchain nodes.
 - Smart contracts allow permissionless composability.
 [Composability allows anyone in a network to take existing programs and adapt or build on top of them, it unlocks completely new use cases that don’t exist in our world](https://future.a16z.com/how-composability-unlocks-crypto-and-everything-else/).
 - [Blockchains could replace networks with markets](https://twitter.com/naval/status/877467629308395521).
+- One of the main downsides of blockchains is that most humans are not good at protecting their passwords, credentials or private keys.

 ## Cryptocurrencies
 - Cryptocurrencies are a digital version of money protected by cryptography (Merkles Trees).